Model in Image

 • This lets WIT implicitly assume it’s the desired WDT version and removes the need to pass a -wdtVersion flag.

-• Copies the specified WDT model, properties, and application archives to image location /u01/wdt/models.
+• Copies the specified WDT model, properties, and application archives to image location /auxiliary/models.

-When the command succeeds, you should see output like the following:
+When the command succeeds, it should end with output like the following:

 Verify the image is available in the local Docker server with the following command.